cobalthq/cobalt-product-public-docs/content/en/Getting started/glossary.md

 ## Dynamic Web Page

-Many applications have web pages with dynamic content, which can be built on the server or the client.
+A web page with dynamic content that a user can interact with.
+The content can be built on the server or the client side.
 Contrast with [Static Web Pages](#static-web-page).

 ## Environment